Ibn Arabi: 'The eye with which I see God,

 Guarding against Malicious Intent

-The symbolic eye can be perceived as a manifestation of thought-intentions projected from one individual to another.
-In the day-to-day existence, whether it was 2000 years ago or in a contemporary Buddhist Newari household in Patan, Nepal, a neighbor's envious gaze can be harmful.
+The symbolic eye can also be perceived as a manifestation of thought-intentions projected from one individual to another.
+In the day-to-day existence, whether it was 2.000 years ago or in a contemporary Buddhist Newari household in Patan, Nepal, a neighbor's envious gaze can be harmful.

-Eye symbols are often associated with warding off misfortune or unfavorable destiny.
+What I experienced in Nepal was not a recent or local phenomenon.
+Eye symbols have at all times and places been associated with warding off misfortune or unfavorable destiny.
 Eye-beads appear to have been used from the Middle East to the Far East as a means to deflect the energies of the evil eye.
 This practice spans cultures from Egypt, where eye-beads were placed in royal tombs, to India and China, where possessing an eye-bead served as a personal talisman against negative forces.

 In conclusion, any object can function as an amulet if one believes it to be so.
 The amuletic power of beads, therefore, cannot be separated from the belief system that the bead's owner subscribes to.